Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Cohomology of operator algebras

 \begin{problem} $H_c^n(R,R)=0\ \forall n\ge 1$ for every von Neumann algebra $R$? \end{problem}

 \begin{problem} $H_c^n(R,B(H))=0\ \forall n\ge 1$ for every von Neumann algebra $R$ acting on a Hilbert space $H$? \end{problem}

 In the words of John Ringrose, ``The main obstacle to advance was a paucity of information about the general bounded linear (or multilinear) mapping between operator algebras.
 The major breakthrough, leading to most of the recent advances, came through the development of a rather detailed theory of completely bounded mappings.''
+This development occurred about a decade later and will be described in subsection~\ref{6.3}